 - Leslie E. Bider – Chairman of the Board

 - Sharon L. Janks – Vice Chair of the Board

 - Albert Praw – Vice Chair of the Board

 - S. Alan Rosen – Vice Chair of the Board

 - Jesse Sharf – General Campaign Chair

-- Heidi Monkarsh – Sylvia Weisz Women's Campaign Chair
+- Heidi Monkarsh – Sylvia Weisz Women's Philanthropy Chair

 - Jill Namm – Valley Alliance Chair

 - Karmi Monsher – Valley Alliance Campaign Co-Chair

 - Paul Pepperman – Valley Alliance Campaign Co-Chair

 - Jay Sanderson – President & CEO

 - Andrew Cushnir – Executive Vice President – Chief Development Officer

 - Carol Koransky – Executive Vice President and Executive Director Valley Alliance